Emily Bett Rickards: Other works

 In early 2016, she appeared in the Canadian webseries Paranormal Solutions, Inc., which was launched online in April of the same year.
 In June, she appeared in an episode of the fifth season of IFC comedy Comedy Bang!
 Bang!.
 In May 2018, she appeared in Reborning for Reality Curve Theatre Group at the Annex Theatre in Vancouver.
 The production premiered on June 20, 2018.
 In April 2019, she reprised her role in Reality Curve's Off-Broadway production at New York's SoHo Playhouse, in July and August of the same year.
 In September 2018, she narrated an audiobook of The Wicked Ones, originally published as part of the Ghosts of the Shadow Market anthology, which is also part of The Mortal Instruments series.

 Philanthropy

-In 2016, Rickards launched a T-shirt campaign in support of the American Autoimmune Related Diseases Association (AARDA) through the crowd funding merchandise site Represent.com, with all proceeds going to the charity.
+In 2016, Rickards launched a campaign to support the American Autoimmune Related Diseases Association (AARDA) by selling T-shirts through the crowdfunding merchandise site Represent.com.

-During season four of Arrow, her character was paralyzed from the waist down following a shooting incident, later regaining the ability to walk through the use of a prototype microchip.
-Rickards filmed a PSA in conjunction with the Christopher and Dana Reeve Foundation advocating for advancements in the treatment of spinal injuries.
+During season four of Arrow, her character was shot and paralyzed from the waist down, then regained the ability to walk through the use of a prototype microchip.
+Rickards filmed a PSA with the Christopher and Dana Reeve Foundation advocating for advancements in the treatment of spinal injuries.

 In February 2019, the Vancouver Film School announced the "Emily Bett Rickards Acting Scholarship", a partnership between the school and Rickards, to fund a full scholarship for the school's acting programs, as well as partial funding of $250,000 for other students.
 She will select the scholarship recipients.

+Personal life

+In July 2026, Rickards married Riley Howlett.